FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-03-24-windows-terminal-as-default-external-console-vs-code.md

 "terminal.external.windowsExec": "C:\\Users\\Fabian\\AppData\\Local\\Microsoft\\WindowsApps\\wt.exe",
 ```

-> This is of course my local PC, you path may differ.
+> This is of course my local PC, your path may differ.

 ## Windows Terminal